drvinceknight/pfm/book/tools-for-mathematics/02-algebra/how/main.md

   ```
   ````

-For example, let us create a symbolic numeric variable with value
+For example, to create a symbolic numeric variable with value
 \\(\frac{1}{5}\\):

 ```{code-cell} ipython3